 Welcome to McMaster University's Faculty of Health Sciences.

-Dr. John G. Kelton, Dean and Vice-President, Faculty of Health Sciences, McMaster University
+Dr. Paul O'Byrne, Dean and Vice-President, Faculty of Health Sciences, McMaster University

-Our School of Nursing has a very successful, fully integrated collaboration with Conestoga College in Kitchener and Mohawk College in Hamilton that is now graduating more than 300 students a year with McMaster's Bachelor of Science in Nursing degree.
+The School of Nursing has a very successful, fully integrated consortium with Mohawk College in Hamilton and Conestoga College in Kitchener, which is now graduating more than 500 nurses a year with McMaster's Bachelor of Science in Nursing degree.

-The School of Rehabilitation Science provides exemplary, self-directed, problem-based educational programs, all at the graduate level, including a recently launched PhD.
-The school is a leader in the transition to electronic-based curriculum, as it trains evidence-based practitioners who excel in their profession.
+Our School of Rehabilitation Science trains evidence-based practitioners through self-directed, problem-based educational programs, all at the graduate level.
+The school continues to be a leader in the transition to electronic-based curriculum.

-I invite you to learn more about McMaster's Faculty of Health Sciences on this website.
+Please enjoy learning more about our Faculty of Health Sciences on this website.